Watch Burna Boy surprise Stefflon Don with the cutest Valentine's day gifts

-We know Valentine's Day was over 24 hours ago, but you've got to see Burna Boy's romantic gifts he surprised Stefflon don with.
+We know Valentine's Day was over 24 hours ago, but you've got to see Burna Boy's romantic gifts for Stefflon don with.

 An obviously thrilled and excited Stefflon Don took to her Instagram page on Thursday, February 14, 2019, where she posted a series of videos from her Valentine's Day surprises.